Are Concussions and Post-Traumatic Headaches Different?

 If you’ve suffered a head injury, you should see your doctor to determine if you do indeed have a concussion.
 You should also refrain from participating in physical activity and using electronics to give your brain time to heal.
 Athletes should especially refrain from returning to physical activity until they are symptom-free and have been cleared by their doctor.

 If you begin to notice a severe headache following an injury, seek medical help immediately.
-For more information about concussions and emergency concussion care, contact Quality Care ER at (903) 417-0886 today.
+For more information about concussions and post-traumatic headache care, contact Quality Care ER at (903) 417-0886 today.